 External Mac Webcams with Mic

-Even if you own a Mac with a built in microphone and webcam - such as the MacBook Pro, Air and Retina Display - you may still want the flexibility of an external Mac webcam for more versatility in your microphone placement and camera angles.
+Even if you own a Mac with a built in microphone and webcam - such as the iSight camera in a MacBook Pro, Air and Retina Display - you may still want the flexibility of an external Mac webcam for more versatility in your microphone placement and camera angles.
+Many cameras also deliver autofocus features or a better image than Apple's own iSight.
 It's also possible to bypass either your Mac's built in microphone or the mic in a webcam to use any external analog or USB microphone or headset of your choosing.
 Simply go to the Apple Menu > System Preferences > Sound -- and choose the audio input device you prefer from the Input section.

 In Apple's Sound Preferences pane, you can also adjust the microphone's sensitivity and optionally checkbox the 'Use Ambient Noise Reduction' option if it helps.
 You'll want to test the effects noise reduction with a sample video capture and see how it sounds.
 Especially if your Apple compatible web cam employs it's own audio noise reduction in the camera hardware - you may NOT want to reprocess the audio a second time by enabling noise reduction in System Prefs.
 In short, if your web camera's mic already does noise reduction, you probably don't want Apple's system software to over-process the microphone's audio a second time, so leave Ambient Noise Reduction off.